 I chose Bordeaux Wine Trails, a local tour company that seemed to be authentic and friendly.
 We booked their Holy Wine tour in Saint Emilion :

 I was already intimidated by the idea of being in the presence of great winemakers and immediately upon starting the tour, I knew I’d made the right choice.
 Driving along the narrow vine surrounded roads of Saint-Emilion, our guide taught us about not only wine but the culture and history of where we were.
 He emphasised the global differences between new world and old world when it comes to making and selling wine.
 This became key in understanding the true meaning of terroir, and how the wine industry differed around the world.

-By the end of my half day tour, I had solid basic knowledge of Bordeaux’s wine appellations, had explored the underbellies of several chateaux, learned the different stages of a proper wine tasting, and savoured local goodies like cheese and chacuterie as well.
-I had a very so Frenchy so chic moment during an exclusive visit in one of the vineyards.
+By the end of my half day tour, I had solid basic knowledge of Bordeaux’s wine appellations.
+I had explored the underbellies of several chateaux, learned the different stages of a proper wine tasting.
+And last but not least, I had savoured local goodies like cheese and chacuterie as well.
+I had a very so Frenchy so chic wine experience during an exclusive visit in one of the vineyards.
 I stood boasting a satisfied smile beside the emerald leaved vines and a limestone coloured chateau, still tasting a delicate and sumptuous Saint-Emilion wine upon my lips.
 It was heaven!